SRG5/aztek-weather/app/README.md

 ---

-## Run locally (high level)
+## Run locally
-1. Create and activate a virtual environment.
-2. Install requirements.
-3. Set `OPENWEATHER_API_KEY` and `DATABASE_URL`.
-4. Run the app.

-> Exact commands will be added once the code skeleton is generated.
+See `docs/runbook.md` for the exact local development steps.

 ---